falloutpizza/countryguessr-with-nextjs/README.md

 ## features

 countryguessr has the following three gamemodes:
-- a regular quiz mode where a country's silhouette, along with three hints, is shown to the user; based on the number of hints unconvered, and whether the user guessed correctly, points are awarded.
+- a regular quiz mode where a country's silhouette, along with three hints, is shown to the user; based on the number of hints uncovered, and whether the user guessed correctly, points are awarded.
 - a harder quiz mode, which is the same as the regular mode except the country's silhouette is initially blurred and using hints costs more points.
 - a timed, competitive mode, where users have to gain as many points as possible within five minutes; once the time is up, users can be placed on the leaderboard based on their score.